RichardBenear/DDScopeX-Plugin-for-OnStepX/README.md

 The DDScopeX firmware implementation is a Plugin containing 17 different **Screens** (Pages) for **Control** and **Status** using OnStepX core FW authored by Howard Dutton.
 OnStepX is firmware for a GoTo telescope controller running on many possible hardware platforms.
-OnStepX provides the capability of adding Plugins to take advantage of the core firmware.
+OnStepX provides the capability of adding Plugins to take advantage of the core firmware which is what DDScopeX does.

 >[OnStep README](./OnStep_README.md)